Shivoo29/KM-matrix_automation_Lr/README.md

 6. **Verify** that the corresponding PDF drawings are saved to your Downloads folder.
 7. **Check** that the downloaded files follow the specified naming convention.

-## ⚙️ Final Setup Instructions
+## ⚙️ Final Setup for Chrome

-Follow these steps on your company laptop to configure the full extension and backend scraper.
+Follow these steps on your company laptop to configure the full extension and backend scraper for Google Chrome.

 ### Step 1: Setup the Python Environment (First Time Only)